Tejas-Gawde/BeatWeaver/README.md

 # BeatWeaver - A Music Player made with Java
 This is a Music Player made purely in Java Ant using JLayer, Mp3agic and Flatlaf as the main dependencies.
 The UI was made using Swing UI designer.
-This is a lightweight application I made for learing Java.
+This is a lightweight application I made for learning Java.

 ---------------------------------------------------------------